Aquanty/rtd-hgs/docs/source/index.rst

   root length density is defined by the linear polynomial function.
 The following commands may be used to select one of the other functions:

-| .5inRdf constant function
+Rdf constant function
-| .5inRdf quadratic decay function
+Rdf quadratic decay function
-| .5inRdf cubic decay function
+Rdf cubic decay function

 The following command may be used to specify the root length density via a table.